jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

 ## Example Prompts

 - "Plan a 5-day trip to Paris for 2 adults with a budget of $2000"
-- "Find Airbnb options in Tokyo for next month"
+- "Find options in Tokyo for next month"
 - "What are the must-see attractions in Barcelona?"
 - "Create an itinerary for my honeymoon in Bali"
 - "I want to visit New York in December.
 What should I pack?"